 i)HAL is a unique technology that utilizes a wearer's BES and the patent rights for technologies used in HAL are jointly held by the University of Tsukuba and the Company, except for patents independently owned by the Company.
-The Company concluded a contract concerning an exclusive license for use of these patented technologies.
+The Company signed a contract with the University on an exclusive license for use of these patents.
 This contract is considered to be important for the Group's operation.
 While the contract is valid until the expiry date, if the contract lapses due to breach of the contract, a merger, an acquisition of significant assets, or transfer of the Company's key business line, the Group's business performance, financial condition, and future business development might be affected.